-Join us for a series of Tuesday evening Psychoanalytic Salons this fall & winter!
+Please join us for a series of Tuesday evening Psychoanalytic Salons to be held in Central Vermont

-The Vermont Institute for the Psychotherapies is offering a series of 3 Salons to take place on 3 Tuesday evenings in Central Vermont on the following dates:
+The Vermont Institute for the Psychotherapies is offering a series of two Salons to take place on Tuesday evenings in central Vermont on the following dates:

-You may attend 1, 2 or all 3 sessions as each Salon is free standing and independent of the others.
+You may attend one or both but each salon is free standing and independent of the others.

-The format will be an informal gathering at the home or office of the presenter with an opportunity for socializing with wine and snacks followed by discussion of 1 or 2 papers which will be available prior to the Salon for review.
+The format will be an informal gathering at the home or office of the presenter with an opportunity for socializing with wine and snacks followed by discussion of one or two papers which will be available prior to the Salon for review.

-The third Salon is scheduled for Tuesday, March 12, 2019 and will focus on a review of South African psychoanalyst Dr. Mark Solme’s writings in anticipation of his visit to Vermont in May 2019 as the guest speaker for the Annual Gibbard Award and Lecture and for the VIP Spring meeting.
+The first Salon, scheduled for Tuesday, March 12, 2019, will focus on a review of South African psychoanalyst Dr. Mark Solm’s writings in anticipation of his visit to Vermont on April 5 as the guest speaker for the Annual Gibbard Award and Lecture and on April 6 for the VIP Spring meeting.
 Our Salon will be facilitated by VIP faculty member Dr. Stella Marrie with location and readings still to be finalized.
-The papers will be selected to provide background for the topics that Dr. Solmes will be addressing during his presentations in Vermont.
+The papers will be selected to provide background for the topics that Dr. Solms will be addressing during his presentations in Vermont.